abyssrift/AhmedMansourWebsite/DESIGN_IMPROVEMENTS.md

 ---

-This transformation elevates the website from functional to exceptional, creating a professional impression that matches the expertise of a Cassation Lawyer with 18+ years of experience.
+This transformation elevates the website from functional to exceptional, creating a professional impression that matches the expertise of an International Professional Law Firm with 18+ years of experience.